How much protein do you need? Breaking down what's needed during pregnancy.

 Firstly, don’t stress.
 If you’re mindfully eating when you’re hungry, and you’re not on a restricted diet (i.e., vegan), you’re probably getting somewhat close to the optimal range.
 But you should still be cognizant of what you’re packing into your meals and snacks every day.

 I often encourage clients to track their macronutrients for just a few days on an app in order to truly see the range they are naturally eating every day — but only if they don’t have a history of disordered eating and obsessive tracking.
 This can be helpful to remind yourself what serving sizes of particular foods truly look like, and how much you get in each meal every day.

-If you can’t stomach the taste of plain bone broth, grab some pure collagen peptides (collagen protein powder) and start adding a scoop or two into your morning tea or coffee.
+If you can’t stomach the taste of plain bone broth, grab some pure hydrolyzed collagen peptides (collagen protein powder) and start adding a scoop or two into your morning tea or coffee.
 It’s virtually tasteless and dissolves in both cold and hot liquids.
 This is a great protein option for smoothies as well, since you don’t need to worry about masking the flavor.
-And, to let you in on a little secret, Needed is working on an awesome protein powder for mamas and mamas-to-be launching in the next few months!
-Stay tuned.
+Of course, Needed has an awesome Collagen Protein powder!

 Finally, I recommend that each snack between meals includes some form of protein.
 This is not only a helpful way to add onto those daily protein gram counts, but it can also help to reduce episodes of high blood sugar, which is a major concern during pregnancy (especially for those with gestational diabetes or a family history of diabetes).
 If you’re going to eat a tangerine, add an ounce of cheese to your snack.
 Craving toast?
 Slather some peanut butter on top.
 Dried fruit will fill you up longer if you mix roasted nuts into it.
 And, keep a bowl of hard-boiled eggs in your refrigerator for an easy 6 grams of protein on the go.